Raydius/raydolletecom/memory-bank/activeContext.md

   - Updated text colors for better contrast
   - Enhanced shadow effects for depth
   - Removed animation based on user preference
+- Replaced blue focus box on navigation links with bold white underline for better visual consistency

 ## Current Goals
 - Enhance content for each page with more specific information